What is NIST?

 The National Institute of Standards and Technology (NIST) develops and issues standards, guidelines, and other publications to assist in managing cost effective programs to protect information and information systems of federal agencies.
 The resources that NIST provides are recognized by and utilized by IT security, compliance, and risk management professionals in all industries as a "standard" for best practices.

 NIST is one of the nation’s oldest physical science laboratories and it is part of the US Department of Commerce.
 Congress established NIST in 1901 in an effort to remove a major challenge to US industrial competitiveness at the time—a second-rate measurement infrastructure that lagged behind the capabilities of the United Kingdom, Germany, and other economic rivals.
-The Information Technology Laboratory (ITL) at NIST promotes the US economy and public welfare by providing technical leadership for the nation’s measurement and standards infrastructure.
+The Information Technology Laboratory (ITL) at NIST promotes the United States economy and public welfare by providing technical leadership for the nation’s measurement and standards infrastructure.

 In the last 30 years, NIST has been a major force behind IT security initiatives.
 If you do business directly with the government, your contract may include technology requirements for compliance with cybersecurity standards.
 If you do business indirectly with the government (in service to a prime contractor), you may also be required to meet certain cybersecurity standards.